dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/line-drawing-item.md

 ---
 layout: default-layout
 Title: LineDrawingItem - Dynamsoft Camera Enhancer Android Edition API Reference
-Description: The class DSLineDrawingItem of Dynamsoft Camera Enhancer represents a line drawing item used for drawing line segments on the view.
+Description: The class LineDrawingItem of Dynamsoft Camera Enhancer represents a line drawing item used for drawing line segments on the view.
 Keywords: line drawing item, Java, Kotlin
 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
 ---

-# DSLineDrawingItem
+# LineDrawingItem

-The `DSLineDrawingItem` class is a subclass of `DSDrawingItem` and represents a line drawing item used for drawing line segments on the view.
+The `LineDrawingItem` class is a subclass of `DrawingItem` and represents a line drawing item used for drawing line segments on the view.

 ## Definition